 Since then, however, Apple’s stock has been in decline and is now hovering in the humble (for Apple) $400s, causing many analysts to speculate: is Apple’s reign coming to an end?

 I don’t believe so.
-There’s more to Apple’s enduring competitive advantage than advanced product design, but many elements are not obvious to the untrained eye.
+There’s more to the Apple competitive advantage than advanced product design, but many elements are not obvious to the untrained eye.

 It’s no secret that each of Apple’s individual product offerings are top-notch.
 But as the International Business Times recently highlighted, one of the secret elements aiding Apple’s competitive advantage is the integration of different products into a suite that draws users into an entire ecosystem of consumer electronics that interface seamlessly onto one platform.